 Consumer Reports – of course CR generally provides the most comprehensive reviews, but it is a paid website.

 PlugShare – a crowd-sourced website for public EVSE’s all over Canada and the US.
 Great user feedback!
 You can create an account and share your own EVSE, or view other charging locations people have shared.

-AddEnergie – another Canadian company that provides a subscription model for charging access.
-However, in BC, as far as I know, all of their EVSE’s are currently free to use.
+Flo – a great Canadian company that provides a subscription model for charging access (they also manufacture very reliable charger units).
+In BC, many of their EVSE’s are currently free to use, largely Level 2.
+There are also a dozen or so DCFC units in the Kootenay region.
 Important note: you will need to order a fob from them or download the mobile app to use their units!
-These units are very prevalent in the Okanagan.

 Greenlots – this company also uses a subscription model for charging access and currently runs the Level 3 chargers in BC.
 Important note: You will need to order a fob from them or download the mobile app to use these units!